gali8/yi-hack-v3/README.md

 4. Save both files on root path of microSD card.

-**_IMPORTANT: Make sure that the filename stored on microSD card are correct and didn't get changed. e.g. The firmware filenames for the Yi 1080p Dome camera must be home_h20 and rootfs_h20._**
+**_IMPORTANT: Make sure that the filename stored on microSD card are correct and didn't get changed. e.g. The firmware filenames for the Yi 1080p Dome camera must be home_h20 and rootfs_h20 (not home_h20.dem and rootfs_20.dem)._**

 5. Remove power to the camera, insert the microSD card, turn the power back ON.